What do Architects do?

 We embrace design technology, such as state of the art design software, in order to produce better designs and contract documents.
 We are one of the most experienced Building Information Modeling (BIM) firms in Maine.

 Our work tends to be visually contemporary.
 We approach design problems with the goal of finding cost-effective, unique solutions to unique program goals.
 We believe good architecture has the ability to spark joy, and reflect the individuality of our clients.

 Candidly, house plans can be purchased online for a couple hundred dollars.
 We think you get what you pay for.
 Buying plans off the internet is…not a good idea.

 Architects in Maine generally have similar fee structures.
 We charge fees for design based on market rates for similar design services and the value we believe we bring to a project.
-Our hourly rate of $100 per hour is in line with other licensed architects in the area.
+Our hourly rates range from $60 to $120 per hour for specific personnel, and is in line with other architecture firms in Eastern Maine.
 We can often propose a lump sum for a design, based on the number of hours we estimate the design will require.
 In general, our lump sum fees equal about 10 percent of the cost of construction, also in line with other licensed architects in the area.

 How does the design process unfold?